 Fishing is something we enjoy and we tow a small boat behind our motorhome, which doubles as a storage trailer while on the road.
 So far we haven't had too many problems finding somewhere to store the boat.

 We treat house sitting as a professional business, even though no money changes hand, believing that we're getting fair rewards in return for looking after homes and pets with love.
 One reward is the people we meet and the friends we make, another is the free accommodation and services we get in return, but by far the greatest reward is the joy we get from the animals trusted to our care.

 Four years and fifty house sits since leaving home behind us, our beloved bus was written off due to storm damage.
 We're in the process of replacing it, so I guess you could say we are homeless.
 But homeless doesn't mean we don't have a roof over our heads.
 With house sits booked pretty well through to the end of October in beautiful Far North Queensland, we're certain we will be cozy and safe while we look for our replacement bus home.
 Until we can continue our house sitting adventures around Australia, we will have a lovely home to stay in and beautiful animals to look after.
 What a life!

-Our home was owned outright, so renting it out while we were away was the ideal way to fund our BIG LAP.
-Our property manager had travelled around Australia with her family, and she suggested, “travelling full time in a caravan may get a little crowded at times, so consider joining Aussie House Sitters.
-It’s a great way to care for pets, explore new areas and stay in someone’s home”.
+Our home was owned outright, so renting it out while we were away was the ideal way to fund our trip.
+Our property manager had already travelled around Australia with her family, and she suggested, “travelling full time in a caravan may get a little crowded at times, so consider joining Aussie House Sitters.
+It's a great way to care for pets, explore new areas and stay in someone's home”.